 - kids with severe immune disorders such as AIDS

-In bone marrow transplant patients, the antiviral drug ganciclovir given in an IV can be helpful in fighting CMV infections.
-In rare cases, CMV-immune globulin might be given before someone receives an organ transplant.
+In bone marrow transplant patients, the antiviral drug ganciclovir given in an IV can help fight CMV infections.
+In rare cases, CMV-immune globulin might be given before someone gets an organ transplant.

 Can CMV Infection Be Prevented?

-Currently, there's no vaccine to prevent CMV infection.
+Currently, there's no vaccine to prevent cytomegalovirus infection.
 Washing hands well and often can help reduce the risk of infection.
 This is especially important for: